There are many different ways you can quit smoking. Learn about the different methods and work out which ones might work best for you.

 Gradually cutting down

 This method involves slowly reducing the number of cigarettes you're smoking until you've quit completely.
-It's not as effective as quitting completely, but it might be a good place to start if you're not ready to quit right away.
+It's not as effective as quitting straight away, but it might be a good place to start if you're not ready to quit right away.

 You can cut down by: